anisbet/pipe/Readme.md

                   the minimum and maximum number of columns by line.
  -W{delimiter}  : Break on specified delimiter instead of '|' pipes, ie: "\^", and " ".
  -x             : This (help) message.
- -X{[any|cn]:regex,...}: Like the -g, but once a line matches all subsequent lines are also
+ -X{any|cn:regex,...}: Like the -g, but once a line matches all subsequent lines are also
                   output until a -Y match succeeds.
 See -Y and -g.
                   If the keyword 'any' is used the first column to match will return true.
                   Also allows comparisons across columns.
  -y{precision}  : Controls precision of computed floating point number output.
 Forces -t to
                   chop selected columns to specific lengths.
- -Y{[any|cn]:regex,...}: Turns off further line output after -X match succeeded.
+ -Y{any|cn:regex,...}: Turns off further line output after -X match succeeded.
 See -X and -g.
  -z{c0,c1,...cn}: Suppress line if the specified column(s) are empty, or don't exist.
 See -i.
  -Z{c0,c1,...cn}: Show line if the specified column(s) are empty, or don't exist.
 See -i.
 ```